Born: April 28, 1928 - Nice, France

 In 1960, Klein renounced personal attachment to the picture plane by applying IKB with paint rollers and female models in a series dubbed the Anthropométries, the first of which was exhibited as a performance piece at the Galerie Internationale d'Art Contemporain in Paris.
 Nude female models slathered themselves in IKB and pressed their bodies against the gallery walls to create imprints.
 During this time, Klein became increasingly fascinated with natural elements and would incorporate fire, water, sea sponges, and gravel into his canvases and sculptures.
 This resulted in a series of fire paintings, monochromatic relief paintings, and IKB sculptures that expressed cosmological ideas of infinite space.

 Klein received a poor response after he exhibited at the Leo Castelli Gallery in New York in 1961, where his paintings failed to sell, and he responded with the Chelsea Hotel Manifesto (1961) in which he explained his ideas.
-In 1962, he married artist Rotraut Uecker, several months before he died of a heart attack at the age of 34.
+In 1962, he married artist Rotraut Uecker, which was several months before he died of a heart attack at the terribly young age of 34.

 In France, Yves Klein's quirky perception of reality was a significant forerunner of Nouveau Réalisme, a French strain of Pop art that was driven by the critic Pierre Restany, and which included Arman Fernandez, Martial Raysse, César Baldaccini, and Daniel Spoerri.
 His painting represents one of the most important responses to the monochrome in the twentieth century and has joined the contributions of others such as Kasimir Malevich and Aleksander Rodchenko in defining the mode.
 Although, like similarly conceptual forerunners such as Marcel Duchamp, he has had few direct ancestors, his eccentric blend of mystical and materialist attitudes - his interest in the ineffable, and in the mechanics of the art market - has inspired many to believe that a lifetime as an artist can consist of all kinds of activity, from writing to painting to performing.